-Are you planning a trip to Prague, the golden city of a hundred spires?
-Home to stunning architecture and some of Europe’s best cuisine and nightlife, it’s no surprise that this vibrant city is one of the most popular tourist destinations in the world.
-But with so many neighborhoods to choose from, deciding where to stay in Prague can be overwhelming.
+Where to stay in Prague?
+Home to stunning architecture and some of Europe’s best cuisine and nightlife, it’s no surprise that Prague is one of the most popular tourist destinations.

 If you’re in a rush, here is an overview of the best hotels in Prague.